process-analytics/bpmn-visualization-js/docs/contributors/development.md

 ## Build

 - `npm install`           *Install the dependencies in the local node_modules folder*
-- `npm run watch`         *Watch files in bundle and rebuild on changes* <br>
+- `npm start`             *Start the development server and rebuild on changes* <br>
-                          You can now access the project on http://localhost:10001
+                          You can now access the project on http://localhost:10001/dev/public/index.html

 ## Tests